jinxlover/daily-unbiased-news/README.md

 4. **Configure and deploy.** Push your repository to GitHub and enable GitHub Pages or link it to a static hosting service like Netlify or Vercel.
-Ensure that GitHub Actions are enabled so the daily refresh can commit new data.
+Ensure that GitHub Actions are enabled so the scheduled refresh can commit new data every 10 minutes.
 You may wish to set the deployment branch to `main` or `gh-pages` depending on your chosen hosting platform.

 5. **Customize.** Edit `feeds.json` to add, remove or modify feed URLs.